Solo Travel – Lisbon Travel Guide For The Independent Woman

 • Be careful on public transportation

-One thing to be aware of in Lisbon is the “snatch and run” when you’re taking public transportation.
-Locals will warn you that people will wait until right before the doors close to snatch something and run with it since you won’t be able to chase them if they time it right.
+One thing to be aware of in Lisbon is the “snatch and run” on public transportation.
+According to locals, people will wait until right before the doors close to snatch something and run with it since you won’t be able to chase them if they time it right.
 So, be especially careful on trams and buses right before the doors close.

 • Don’t overindulge